radio-satellites/geoscan-tools/README.md

 python geoscan_proc.py
 ```

 The GEOSCAN raw option dictates whether or not to strip off the SoundModem header (see below).
-The cut option is used for denoting to cu
+The cut option is used for denoting to cut a header.
+See the section below for some details

 # Technical details